Makalu Base Camp Trek

 9. Power bank (to charge electronic devices)

 Making your trek to the Himalayas of Nepal depends on the season you ascend.
 However, the best time to trek depends on the specific region and the trail conditions, but generally, the most preferred season to trek is during the Spring and Autumn.
-Here is the reason, why Spring and Autumn are regarded to be the best time to make your ascend.
+Here is the reason why Spring and Autumn are regarded to be the best times to make your ascent.

-Winter (December to February): Doing the Makalu Base Camp Trek is not advisable due to colder temperatures reaching up to minus degrees, heavy snowfall, and challenging terrain conditions, mainly in the elevated areas.
-The trekking paths may be snowy, with difficult ascending, requiring proper planning and preparations.
-Although the trek is technically challenging, it is not favored because of severe cold and the chances of avalanches or snowstorms.
-Trekkers must be fully prepared and should have prior trekking experiences to make their way to Base Camp at the time of Winter.
+Doing the Makalu Base Camp Trek is not advisable due to colder temperatures reaching up to minus degrees, heavy snowfall, and challenging terrain conditions, mainly in the elevated areas.
+The trekking paths may be snowy, with difficult ascending, requiring proper planning and preparation.
+Although the trek is technically challenging, it is not favoured because of severe cold and the chances of avalanches or snowstorms.
+Trekkers must be fully prepared and should have prior trekking experience to make their way to Base Camp during the time of Winter.

-Monsoon (June to August): The monsoon is the ideal time to trek the Makalu Base Camp, however, during this time there is heavy and frequent rainfall, making the trail muddy and slippery.
+The monsoon is the ideal time to trek the Makalu Base Camp; however, during this time, there is heavy and frequent rainfall, making the trail muddy and slippery.
 At this time, there is a high chance of landslides with poor visibility due to heavy clouds, considering it to be unsafe and challenging.
 Most trekkers planning the Makalu Base Camp Trek avoid this season due to challenging conditions and a higher probability of disruptions on the trail.

 Permits Required